curesium/tantalum/CONTRIBUTING.md

-# Contributing to COBALT
+# Contributing to TANTALUM
-For now, COBALT is a publicly available private project, so merge request will not be accepted.
+For now, TANTALUM is a publicly available private project, so merge request will not be accepted.